 Bonuses payments were calculated and awarded quarterly.
 Bonus payments were based on unaudited, preliminary revenue and operating income results.
 Adjustments based on actual revenue and operating income results may be made in subsequent quarters at the Human Resources Committee's discretion.
+No bonuses are paid to our named executive officers under the Bonus Program if our financial results are below our guidance such that we pre-announce our financial results.

 Individual target bonuses under the Bonus Program are expressed as a percentage of the named executive officer's base salary for 100% goal achievement.
-During 2020, our Chief Executive Officer made recommendations for target bonuses to the Human Resources Committee for Messrs.
+During 2021, our Chief Executive Officer made recommendations for target bonuses to the Human Resources Committee for Messrs.
 Jensen and Whittle, taking into consideration company achievement versus the financial targets discussed below and peer group data.
 The Human Resources Committee in turn gave final approval after discussing the recommendations.
 The Human Resources Committee approved target bonuses for Messrs.
 Ken Xie and Michael Xie based upon the same criteria under the Bonus Program.

-For 2020, the Human Resources Committee approved target bonuses of 120% of base salary for Mr. Ken Xie, 75% of base salary for Mr. Michael Xie, 75% of base salary for Mr. Jensen and 65% of base salary for Mr. Whittle.
-See "- 2020 Summary Compensation Table" below.
+For 2021, the Human Resources Committee approved target bonuses of 120% of base salary for Mr. Ken Xie, 75% of base salary for Mr. Michael Xie, 80% of base salary for Mr. Jensen and 70% of base salary for Mr. Whittle.
+See "- 2021 Summary Compensation Table" below.

 As noted above, the Bonus Program was based on revenue and operating income performance targets set at the beginning of the year.
 The targets were set at levels determined to be challenging and requiring substantial effort on the part of senior management.
-For 2020, we achieved between 99% and 101% of our quarterly and annual revenue targets and we achieved between 106% and 115% of our quarterly and annual operating income targets.
-The Human Resources Committee approved bonus payments for our senior management for 2020 based on achievement of these corporate goals and the individual performance of certain of our named executive officers as evaluated pursuant to the "peer review" process described above.
+For 2021, we achieved between 103% and 108% of our quarterly and annual revenue targets and we achieved between 111% and 114% of our quarterly and annual operating income targets.
+The Human Resources Committee approved bonus payments for our senior management for 2021 based on achievement of these corporate goals and the individual performance of certain of our named executive officers as evaluated pursuant to the "peer review" process described above.
 The following charts set forth both the target levels for our revenue and operating income performance, the revenue and operating income levels actually achieved, and the percentages of target revenue actually achieved.

 Benefits Programs.
-In 2020, our named executive officers received the same employee benefits as our other U.S.-based employees and did not receive any additional perquisites.
+In 2021, our named executive officers received the same employee benefits as our other U.S.-based employees and did not receive any additional perquisites.
 Additional details regarding our benefits programs can be found above in "- Elements of Our Compensation Program - Benefits Programs."